-It's one of the most common questions I get from people age 40+:
+It's one of the most common questions I get from patients over the age of 50 is:

 "Why does my back hurt from standing?"